-When a large drive current is transported to operate many LEDs, proper distribution of power is important.
-Improper design of PCB transmission lines (e.g. width and/or unequal string lengths) can affect the electrical resistance causing localized heating and voltage drop.
+When large drive current is transported to operate many LEDs, the PCB trace width and length can affect the electrical resistance and causing localized heating and voltage drop.
 Some important considerations on copper trace pattern layout to optimize electrical and to some extent thermal performance:

 - Trace width.
 There are many third party online tools that performs PCB trace width calculator such this one here (http://circuitcalculator.com/wordpress/2006/01/31/pcb-trace-width-calculator/) to determine the voltage drop and the acceptable copper trace temperature rise.
 Note: an improper design of copper trace width can be a source of unwanted heat generation. - Trace routing.
 Layout the circuit to keep trace length as short as possible.
-For LEDs with many parallel strings, having a symmetric trace pattern layout with respect to LED positioning help to reduce light output non-uniformity. - Balanced transmission line length and width.
-Each parallel string of LED's should have the same relative length or trace resistance path.
+For LEDs with many parallel strings, having a symmetric trace pattern layout with respect to LED positioning help to reduce light output non-uniformity.

 A hypothetical example.
-Consider LEDs arranged and connected as shown in Figure 7 (top drawing) where the electrical schematic represents actual trace and LED layout.
-The input current I_F , will flow from left to right.
-The equivalent electrical trace resistance schematic of the trace width can be represented as trace resistance R as shown in the middle drawing of Figure 7 with LED#N being located furthest away from the input current.
+Consider LEDs arranged and connected as shown in Figure 6 where the electrical schematic represents actual trace and LED layout.
+The input current IF, will flow from left to right.
+The equivalent schematic of the trace width can be represented as trace resistance R as shown in the middle drawing of Figure 6 with LED#N being located furthest away from the input current.
 If the trace width is insufficient, it will cause significant voltage drop across R, leaving the last LEDs (LED#N) to appear the dimmest while the left most LED#1 will be the brightest.
-In such configuration, best to optimize trace width to keep the trace resistance negligible or route the return
+In such configuration, best to optimize trace width to keep the trace resistance negligible and/or reduce the number of LEDs in parallel and/or route the IF current through LED#N/2.
+Note that in the last approach, it is still possible that LED#1 and LED#N will appear dimmest due to trace resistance voltage drop but can be made negligible with proper trace width.